hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/ChIPseeker_functional_analysis.md

 Let's start by retrieving annotations for our Nanog and Pou5f1 peaks calls:

 ```
+# Get annotations
 peakAnnoList <- lapply(samplefiles, annotatePeak, TxDb=txdb,
                        tssRegion=c(-1000, 1000), verbose=FALSE)
 ```

-If you take a look at what is stored in `peakAnnoList`, you will see a summary of genomic features for each sample:
+If you take a look at what is stored in `peakAnnoList`, you will see a summary of the genomic features for each sample:

 ```
 > peakAnnoList